 |Our tiny 170 square foot cabin,|

-Last night, when the complimentary cocktails weren’t offered for members on sail away Tom never ordered a cocktail.
-Having lost all the weight he’d gained in Costa Rica from eating fruit every day during the first few months, he’s avoiding fruit, breads, starches and dessert or, in this case, too many cocktails, all of which contribute to passengers gaining as much as 10 or 15 pounds on a 30-night cruise.
+Last night, when the complimentary cocktails weren’t offered for members on sail away, Tom never ordered a cocktail.
+Having lost all the weight he’d gained in Costa Rica from eating fruit every day during the first few months, he’s avoiding fruit, bread, starches, and dessert or, in this case, too many cocktails, all of which contribute to passengers gaining as much as 10 or 15 pounds on a 30-night cruise.

 |Not too luxurious but adequate for our needs.|

-Last night before dinner, our bags arrived at our cabin including the now smaller box of clothing and supplies.
+Last night before dinner, our bags arrived at our cabin, including the smaller box of clothing and supplies.
 With our cabin much smaller than on most cruises, once the bags were inside and with limited cabinet and closet space, we wondered how we’d manage to unpack.